mryap/fierce-robin/src/pages/home.md

   - type: section_content
     bg: gray
     content: >-
-      Build online success with Digital Analytics and A/B testing.

       * Validate new design or change from existing traffic

       * Gain new insights into customer behaviour